10 Ways To Take Your Meditation Practice Deeper

 Whichever one you’re in, see if you can slowly inch your way into the next zone, not just for a one-off meditation, but for your consistent practice.

-Dive in Via a Residential Retreat
+Dive in via a Residential Retreat

-I’ve previously written about why go on a retreat, and here’s an article with a ton of specific places to goPersonally, even though I had been casually meditating for years, I don’t feel like my meditation practice really started until I went on my first retreat — spending several days in a row with the sole focus of being present was easily one of the most life-changing experiences I’ve had.
+I’ve previously written about why go on a retreat, and here’s an article with a ton of specific places to goPersonally, even though I had been casually meditating for years, I don’t feel like my meditation practice truly started until I went on my first retreat — spending several days in a row with the sole focus of being present was easily one of the most life-changing experiences I’ve had.

 Of everything on this list, this is easily my #1 recommendation for the balance of expediency & reliability of going deep.
-As a note, basically no one, myself included, casually finds the time to go on a retreat; rather, they make the time.
-It’s worth it.

 Refine your Method or Approach